JeannetteWBG/Code-poetry.Jeannette/readme.md

 Earth welcomes her nutrients;

 The ceremony of innocence is drowned;
-To be reborn upon the spring
+Sinks below awaiting the years turning

 Thus iron proves the worth
-Once rust, now green, comes forth from the dirt
+Once rust, now green, reborn from the dirt